TraFost/LoLo/server/README.md

 - `logger.middleware.ts` wraps incoming requests with structured logs.
 - Add domain-level breadcrumbs inside services to trace Riot + Bedrock interactions.
-- Use `(screenshot)` placeholders when documenting new dashboard or API observability panels.
+- Describe new dashboard or API observability panels directly in the documentation.

 ---